cleminso/cleminso.xyz/content/posts/firstPost.md

 - What does this mean in practice?

-*Users and their preferences are real.
+"*Users and their preferences are real.
 Discovery is key if we want to go beyond a simple application.
-In the short term, standard tools/templates/mechanisms for solving specific classes of intent commitments are more important than dreams.*
+In the short term, standard tools/templates/mechanisms for solving specific classes of intent commitments are more important than dreams.*"

 ---